tim4tr0n/homviz/README.md

 Overview
 -------------------
 Homviz takes many books from Project Guttenberg and analyzes frequency of human anatomy, allowing a 3D visualization in the form of what we refer to as **The Literary Homunculus**.

-Enjoy.
+Select a text from the vast Gutenberg corpus and watch with glee as different body parts scale in proportion to their number of mentions.
+Witness how various body parts dominate in literature across years, genres, and languages, all while being serenaded by beautiful, vintage jazz. **Enjoy.**

 Demo
 -------------------